radzpjradin/sales_and_inventory_system/README.md

 # sales_and_inventory_system
-my own version of sales and inventory system
+My own version of sales and inventory system.